asad8389/Park-o/README.md

 # Park-o
-Proto type of Smart Parking app it helps you to locate parkings near your location
+Proto type of Smart Parking app, it helps you to locate parkings near your location